andgineer/goodreads-export/docs/README.md

 In goodreads could be a lot of different spellings of the author name plus versions in different languages.

-With this application you can merge them so you will have one list of all author book.
+With this application you can merge them.

-For that all author name versions should be listed as links in one author file - just copy them from other author files to that `primary` author file.
+For that all author names should be listed as links in one author file - just copy them from other author files.
+This file with all author names is `primary` author file.

 First link should contain `primary` name.

-Application will relink all existed and newly created books with other author names in this file to this `primary` name.
+Application will relink all existed and newly created books to the `primary` name.

-If you need only this re-link without importing goodreads file use option `--merge`.
+If you need re-link only without importing goodreads file use option `--merge`.

 #### Templates

-The application use templates that you can modify.
+The application use jinja templates that you can modify.
 Use `init` command to copy built-in templates to some folder and modify them.

 ### Installation